-Heartland accepts all patients in its service area regardless of income or insurance status.
+Heartland accepts all patients regardless of income or insurance status.

-We offer a sliding fee scale for our uninsured and under-insured patients that makes high-quality care affordable.
+We offer a sliding fee scale for our patients, making high-quality care affordable.

-Insured patients at Heartland also receive high-quality personalized care, plus, at no extra cost to them, they help make the same care affordable for uninsured patients.
+Insured patients receive Heartland’s high-quality care, plus, at no extra cost to them, they help make the same quality care affordable for uninsured patients.
 Insurance reimbursements help offset the cost associated with seeing uninsured patients at a discounted rate.
 We call this “Health Care That Gives Back.”